-- Self-image resources.
-Located on the main level of the Duke Cancer Center, the Belk Boutique is a 1,000-square-foot store that provides wigs, hats, turbans, and scarves for free to patients who are losing hair as a result of cancer treatment.
+The boutiques at our cancer centers in Durham and Raleigh provide wigs, hats, turbans, and scarves at no charge to women and men who are losing hair as a result of cancer treatment.
+Complimentary salon, make-up, and skincare services are also offered at all three boutiques.
 Our professional volunteers and therapists also offer educational materials, community resources, and counseling to help with self-image issues.

-- Cancer physical rehabilitation.
-Our blended focus on fitness, stress management, and nutrition provide patients with the tools and support they need to maintain their strength, stamina, and positive outlook.
+Our blended focus on fitness, stress management, and nutrition provides the tools and support you need to maintain your strength, stamina, and positive outlook.

-- Cancer nutrition.
-Our registered dietitian/nutritionists specialize in working with people with cancer.
-We help you prevent malnutrition, restore your digestive health, minimize the side effects related to your cancer treatment and work with you in survivorship.
-For more information, call 919-613-6379.
+Our registered dietitians/nutritionists specialize in working with people with cancer.
+We help you prevent malnutrition, restore your digestive health, minimize the side effects related to your cancer treatment, and work with you in survivorship.

-- Pets at Duke.
 Our animal-assisted therapy program is an effective psychotherapy intervention that has been shown to aid stress and depression.
-It also provides a sense of companionship that can combat feelings of isolation, and maximize health outcomes.
+It also provides a sense of companionship that can combat feelings of isolation and maximize health outcomes.